RunestoneInteractive/RunestoneServer/README.rst

 Once paver is installed you will also need to install sphincontrib-paverutils, again the easiest route is to use ``pip install sphinxcontrib-paverutils``

+**Warning**  The current sphinxcontrib-paverutils is not compatible with Paver 1.2.  either install paver 1.1.4 or clone the repository:  https://bitbucket.org/bnmnetp/sphinx-contrib and run  ``python setup.py install`` in the paverutils directory.

 If you want to run a full blown server -- so you can save activecode assignments etc. then you will need to download and install web2py.  http://web2py.com

 After you install web2py go to the applications folder and check out this repository.
 This will be installed as a web2py application automatically.